 Employers with no establishment in Portugal who hire employees to work within the Portuguese territory must register before the Portuguese Social Security and enter into a mandate contract appointing an employee as the company representative for social security purposes.
 Social contributions shall be paid by both parties at the ordinary rates.

 iii Tax deductibility for employers

-The form in which remuneration is paid does not affect the amount or the timing of deductibility.
+The form in which remuneration is paid does not affect the amount or the timing of the deductibility.

 iv Other special rules

 No special rules apply to the taxation of compensation paid to employees in the context of an event of change of control.

 The amounts received by employees for the termination of an employment contract are exempt up to the average of their regular salary subject to taxation of the past 12 months multiplied by the years of work.
 This exemption does not apply for termination payments to directors and board members.

 On the other hand, for social security purposes, no liability to contributions arises in respect of the compensation for the termination of an employment contract, except in some cases of termination by agreement.